javadianf/Patch_classification_ViT/README.md

+# Nuclei-Guided Grade Classification with Vision Transformers

+Reference implementation for the MICCAI 2026 paper:
-# Semantic-Guided Multimodal Preprocessing for Vision Transformer-Based CCRCC Grading (nuclei-guided grade classification)
+# Semantic-Guided Multimodal Preprocessing for Vision Transformer-Based CCRCC Grading

-Reference implementation for the MICCAI 2026 paper of the same name.

 WHO/ISUP grading of clear cell renal cell carcinoma is decided by nuclear morphology, but the two families of automated methods that address it do not